 with the types and amount of diabetes

 Get Regular Exercise

-for everyone, including people with diabetes.
-It's also an important part of diabetes
+is good for everyone, including people with diabetes.
+It's also an important part

-treatment because exercise can improve your body's response to insulin, help you lose
+of diabetes treatment because exercise can improve your body's response to insulin,

 You might be wondering about how exercise will affect your diabetes, but you shouldn't